 9. Wrist Injuries

 Wrist injuries are extremely common in multiple industries.
-Workers’ compensation may be available for office workers with repetitive stress injuries from typing, truck drivers with repetitive stress injuries from holding the steering wheel, or other workers who suffer injuries during a fall, heavy lifting, or in a mechanical accident.
-In 2016, the AWCC received 173 cases of wrist injuries, just beating the number of lower leg injuries.
+Workers’ Compensation may be available for office workers with repetitive stress injuries from typing, truck drivers with repetitive stress injuries from holding the steering wheel, or other workers who suffer injuries during a fall, heavy lifting, or in a mechanical accident.

 8. Hand Injuries

 Like your wrists, your hands are a delicate system of bones, vulnerable to repetitive stress injuries.
-On top of this, your hands are often the closest items to moving parts of machines and power tools.
+On top of this, your hands are often the closest part of you to moving parts of machines and power tools.
 Construction workers, machinists, and others who put their hands near moving parts are always at risk for debilitating or permanent injuries from broken bones, deep cuts, or amputation.
-There were 213 reports of work-related hand injuries in 2016.

 7. Foot Injuries

-There were 229 reported foot injuries at work in Arkansas in 2016.
-These could come from a variety of causes.
+Foot injuries could come from a variety of causes.
 First, heavy machinery and moving parts are always dangerous to work around.
 If your shoelaces get caught, your whole foot could be pulled into the machine.
 Foot injuries could also come from the repeated stress of walking or running, or from simple injuries like dropping a heavy object on your foot or getting it run over by a vehicle.

 6. Ankle Injuries

-Carrying and lifting is one of the greatest causes of injury for Americans.
+Carrying and lifting is one of the greatest causes of ankle injuries.
 The risk of twisting or spraining an ankle can be severely increased while carrying a heavy object.
 You might be unable to see, and misstep, causing severe injury.
-Again, there is also potential risk from moving machinery and vehicles.
-The AWCC recorded 272 ankle injuries in 2016.
+Again, there is also potential risk of ankle injury from moving machinery and vehicles.

 5. Finger Injuries

 If you work with power tools or heavy machinery, keeping all of your fingers attached could be a real day-to-day concern.
-With 392 finger injuries severe enough to report to Workers’ Compensation, we can see that the risk of losing or injuring a finger is serious.
 Especially for people who rely on their hands and dexterity for work, injuring or losing a finger can mean months of recovery or an inability to return to work.

 4. Shoulder Injuries